coderdj/kodiaq/source/deployment.rst

       git clone https://github.com/mongodb/mongo-cxx-driver.git mongodb
       cd mongodb
-      git checkout 26compat    #currently for 2.6 compatible driver scons --use-system-boost --full install-mongoclient
+      git checkout legacy
+      scons --sharedclient install
       cd ..

+The 'scons install' line may need a sudo depending on where you install it.
+For installation information please consult the mongo-cxx-driver github.

 Since mongo seems to change procedures and requirements with nearly every release you may prefer to check their most recent documentation.
+Right now we use the legacy release, which despite being called "legacy" is actually the stable version as of this writing (June 2015).
+This version is compatible with MongoDB 3.0.
+The 26compat branch will NOT work with kodiaq.

 Checkout the DAQ code from github as follows::